carrasaj/ETLPipeline/README.md

 1. Data Pipeline and Data Lake
   * An S3 bucket serves as the central data lake.
+    * Using prefixes, the S3 bucket allows users easily to append/truncate data or define/update schema.
+    * The structure of the bucket is as follows: db_name/action/table_name/data.csv (action = append/truncate/schema).
+    * Data is expected to be .csv format and schema files .json format.
-  * When a CSV file is uploaded to the bucket, an EventBridge event is triggered.
+  * When a file is uploaded to the bucket, an EventBridge event is triggered.
 This event initiates a step function.
-  * The first lamda in this step function connects to a Redshift cluster and writes the data from the csv into a table in the cluster.
+  * The first lambda in this step function determines the action based on the file prefix.
+It then constructs an appropriate SQL query based on this to either         load data, update schema, or define new table/schema.
+I made use of the psycopg2 library to connect to my Redshift cluster and run queries.
-  * The second half of the step function logs the metadata into a DynamoDB table to keep track of the flow through the ETL pipeline.
+  * The second lambda of the step function logs the metadata into a DynamoDB table to keep track of the flow through the ETL pipeline.

 2. Pipeline Monitoring API
   * Provides a REST API endpoint via Amazon API Gateway for querying DynamoDB processing logs.